-8.2.3 The Church/Turing Thesis
+9.2.3 The Church/Turing Thesis

 Each programming language is a model of computation.
 Why can we ignore details like which programming language is chosen (within some limits) in the definition of a computable problem?
 Because every sufficiently general programming language can solve the same problems, as long as you take away restrictions on the amount of memory that the program can use.
-That observation is captured in the Church/Turing Thesis: the class of computable problems is the same for all sufficiently general models of computation.
+That observation is captured in the Church/Turing Thesis.

+BIG IDEA: The Church/Turing Thesis: the class of computable problems is the same for all sufficiently general models of computation.

-One hardly needs much to achieve sufficiently general power.
+You hardly need much to achieve sufficiently general power.
 A common model of computation is a Turing machine, whose memory consists of an infinitely long tape that can store one symbol per cell, and that can only be read and written using a head that can move to the left and right over the tape.
-One kind of model of computing has only counters as memory, where a counter can be incremented, decremented and tested to see whether it is 0.
-Astoundingly, a machine with only two counters has general power.
-The input is initially stored in one of the counters, as an integer that represents a string.
+That model initially appears to be too simple, but it can solve all of the computational problems that are solvable by other models of computation.

-8.2.4 The "type" of adjective computable
+9.2.4 The "Type" of Adjective Computable